orchoe/knapsack/README.md

 ## Genetic Algorithm Way to Solve Knapsack Problem
-### It is suitable for solving knapsack problem with large data.
+### It is suitable for solving knapsack problems with large data.

 ### Original Question:
 Designing a competition allows the player to score as high as possible.